rrvt/BkGd/BkGd/README.md

 ## Updates

+### Update 2/16/24

+Reorganized the Library so that it compiles once into Debug and Release directories under the Library directory.

 ### Update 12/11/23

-Improve (modify) ExpanableP and associated changes.
+Improve (modify) ExpandableP and associated changes.

 ### Update 6/25/23